fabrice-rossi/mixvlmc/README.md

 higher order dependencies for other states.
 For instance, with a binary time series, the probability of observing 1 a time
 ![t](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;t "t")
-could be constant whatever the past states if the last one (at time
+could be constant whatever the older past states if the last one (at time
 ![t-1](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;t-1 "t-1"))
 was 1, but could depend on states at time
 ![t-3](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;t-3 "t-3")